Hortense Clews: Concentration camp inmate

 At Ravensbrück, Hortense was subjected to experiments including infecting her leg with gangrene (the German doctors deciding not to amputate) and attempted sterilisation.

 Whilst at Ravensbrück, her life was saved by the actions of British secret agent Violette Szabo, also a prisoner there.
 Szabo did not survive the war.

 Post-war

 At the end of the war, Hortense and her mother were taken under the protection of the Swedish Red Cross and reunited with her father and her brother.

 In 1946, she met and married Sydney Clews, a staff sergeant in the British Army; they eventually settled in Newcastle-under-Lyme in Staffordshire.
 Sixteen years later, despite the experiments that had been carried out at Ravensbrück, she gave birth to daughter Julia and, seven years later, son Christopher.

 Legacy

-Daman received the top awards of the Belgian government for her service.
+Hortense received the top awards of the Belgian government for her service.
 In 1989, Mark Bles wrote her biography titled Child at War.